MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Changing-Computer-State.md

 rundll32.exe user32.dll,LockWorkStation
 ```

 This command immediately locks the workstation.
-It uses **rundll32.exe**, which runs Windows DLLs
-(and saves their libraries for repeated use) to run `user32.dll`, a library of Windows management
-functions.
+It uses **rundll32.exe** to run call the
+LockWorkStation function in `user32.dll`.

 When you lock a workstation while Fast User Switching is enabled, such as on Windows XP, the
 computer displays the user logon screen rather than starting the current user's screensaver.